 - Create a basic column chart as shown below.
 If you do not know how to create a basic chart, then read the article on charts.

-It's now time to take our charts beyond the basics.
+Step 2) Now, it’s time for our charts and complex graphs in Excel to take beyond the basics.
 Select the orange bars representing traffic

 - You will get the following dialog window